ryscheng/www.raymondcheng.net/_posts/2016-11-19-personal-server-overview.md

 categories: projects
 ---

 In this blog post, I'll show you how to configure a Docker-based personal server, running each service in a separate Docker container.
 Modern devops tools have made it easier than ever to run your own server and for anyone with basic familiarity with Linux, it's worth a try.
+In this tutorial, we'll use [Gitlab](https://about.gitlab.com/) as a running example.

 #### Goals
 - **Replicable**: If you want to move to a new server, you should be up and running with little effort.